Cat-Ching's Divine Will

 It can help you withstand more hits while running away, but Shiren's attack power is too low

-to keep up with stronger enemies later on either way, so don't bother collecting lots of arrows.
+to keep up with stronger enemies later on either way, so don't bother collecting tons of arrows.

 Wooden Arrows mostly stop being useful after 4F or so.